 Now to the definition of “love of workplace.”

-Meanwhile, perks, compensation, and friendship at work rated lowest.
+Perks, compensation, friendship at work, and career development rated lowest.
 In fact, commonly discussed impacts like compensation, benefits and perks have very little impact on employees “loving” their workplace.
 So does having friends at work, which has been central to past studies from other think tanks and research institutes.
 Our respondents were very clear what causes them to “love” their workplace, and it’s about respect and values.

 The categories are based on 100s of employee definitions of love for their workplace, and how they make a conscious choice to produce more for their organizations as a result: